-Fiscal Year (Federal) The period of 12 calendar months beginning October 1 of any calendar year and ending September 30 of the following year.
-(State) The period of 12 calendar months beginning April 1 of any calendar year and ending March 31 of the following year.
-Food Benefit Issuance Food Benefit Issuance - Adding assigned food benefits to a family's eWIC account while the participant is physically present at the WIC clinic or remotely, without physical presence, depending on the circumstance.
-Food Package III Formula All WIC formula (contract and exempt) and WIC-eligible nutritionals issued to a participant who meets the qualifications and has appropriate medical documentation to receive Food Package III.
-Food Package Change An adjustment to the formula or food benefits originally issued to a participant.
-Food Delivery Methods Authorization and distribution of an appropriate number of vendors to ensure lowest practicable food prices consistent with adequate participant access to supplement foods ensure effective management, oversight and review of authorized vendors.
-Includes procedures for processing vendor applications outside of identified timeframes when inadequate participant access is identified unless additional vendor are authorized.
-Food Package Prescription The determination of the quantity and type of supplemental foods that is appropriate for each participant from one of the seven federally defined food packages; must be based on the WIC participant's eligibility category, breastfeeding status, nutrition, dietary and medical needs, and household conditions.
-Only the Competent Professional Authority or Qualified Nutritionist is authorized to prescribe food packages.
-Food Package Tailoring The process by which the Competent Professional Authority or Qualified Nutritionist adapts standard food packages to better meet the assessed needs of participants and personal/cultural/religious preferences.
-Entails making changes or substitutions to food types (e.g., milk vs. cheese), to food forms (e.g., dry milk vs. fluid milk), and to quantities of foods, in accordance with state policies.
-Food Sales Sales of all SNAP (previously referred to as the Food Stamp Program) eligible foods intended for home preparation and consumption, including meat, fish, and poultry; bread and cereal products; dairy products; fruits and vegetables.
-Food items such as condiments and spices, coffee, tea, cocoa, and carbonated and non-carbonated drinks may be included in food sales when offered for sale along with foods in the categories identified above.
-Food sales DO NOT include non-food items such as pet foods, soaps, paper products, beer, wine, liquor, all other alcoholic beverages, cigarettes, cigars, all other tobacco products, vitamins, medicines as well as hot foods or food that will be eaten in the store.
+NEW YORK WIC WIC Program Manual Section 1011 STATE Program Date: 02/2023 Page 14 of 32 Acro onyms and Definitions Fiscal Year (Federal) The period of 12 October 1 of any calendar y 30 of the following year.
+(State) The period of 12 cal April 1 of any calendar year a following year. vear and ending September endar months beginning Food Benefit Issuance Food Benefit Issuance - Adding a family's eWIC account while the present at the WIC clinic or rem presence, depending on the circ e participant is physically otely, without physical Food Package III Formula All WIC formula (contract and ex nutritionals issued to a participa qualifications and has appropriate to receive Food Package III. nt who meets the e medical documentation Food Package Change An adjustment to the formula or formula issued to a participant. od benefits originally Food Delivery Methods Authorization and distribution of vendors to ensure lowest practica with adequate participant access ensure effective management, of authorized vendors.
+Includes pr vendor applications outside of id inadequate participant access is vendor are authorized. able food prices consistent s to supplement foods oversight and review of ocedures for processing entified timeframes when Food Package Prescription The determination of the quantity foods that is appropriate for each seven federally defined food pac the WIC participant's eligibility of status, nutrition, dietary and med conditions.
+Only the Competent Qualified Nutritionist is authorized packages. participant from one of the ckages; must be based on category, breastfeeding lical needs, and household Professional Authority or Food Package Tailoring The process by which the Compe or Qualified Nutritionist adapts s better meet the assessed needs personal/cultural/religious prefe standard food packages to s of participants and changes or substitutions to food types (e.g., milk vs. cheese), to food forms (e.g., dry milk vs. fluid milk), and to quantities of foods, in accordance with state policies.